DeflatedPickle/ptit/README.md

 ### Resize
 Using the `-r`/`--resize` flag will resize the image to fit to your terminal, either squashing or biggering the image
 #### Example
-> Note: Used in combination with `-c` to avoid large images
+> Used in combination with `-c` to avoid large images
 ##### Without
 ![](.github/image/ekans_big.png)
 ##### With